64kramsystem/personal_notes/bash.md

 myvar=$(nonexiting_command 2>&1)    # the assignment value is stdout's output; for stderr we need redirection (eg. see whiptail)

-declare -g                          # declare variable as global (eg. from a function) declare -x                          # export; can add to `-g`
+declare -g                          # declare variable as global (eg. from a function); without, the scope is the current one declare -x                          # export; can add to `-g`
 ```